 Data classification is a method for defining and categorising files and other critical business information.
-It’s mainly used in large organisations that must use data classification to build security systems that follow strict compliance guidelines, but it can be used in small environments as well.
-The most important use of data classification is understanding the sensitivity of your stored information so that you can build the right cybersecurity tools, access controls, and monitoring around it.
+It’s mainly used in large organisations to build security systems that follow strict compliance guidelines but can also be used in small environments.
+The most important use of data classification is to understand the sensitivity of stored information to build the right cybersecurity tools, access controls, and monitoring around it.

-The process of classifying data assets based on the sensitivity of the information that they contain is called data classification.
+Data classification is the process of categorising data assets based on their information sensitivity.
 By classifying data, organisations can determine two key things:

 - Who should be authorised to access it.

 - What protection policies to apply when storing and transferring it.

 Classification can also help determine applicable regulatory standards to protect the data.
 Overall, data classification helps organisations better manage their data for privacy, compliance, and cybersecurity.